momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 A SimpleCache instance can interact with both the control plane and data plane APIs in Momento.
 Let's take a look at each of these.

-### Control plane -- simple, efficient cache management
+### Control plane: simple, efficient cache management

 The Momento control plane API is the API you will use to manage your caches overall.
 You can use the control plane API to create a new cache, list existing caches, or delete an unwanted cache.

 When you hear 'control plane', you might think 'slow, management operations.'
-But that's not the case here -- Momento has been designed to quickly and efficiently manage caches within your account.
-You won't fire a command to create a cache and wait for the cache to be created in the background.
-With Momento, the cache is created synchronously, within seconds, and your cache will be ready to go by the time your request to create it has returned.
+But that's not the case here -- **Momento has been designed to quickly and efficiently manage caches within your account.** You won't fire a command to create a cache and wait for the cache to be created in the background.
+With Momento, the cache is created synchronously, within a second.
+Your cache will be ready to go by the time your request to create it has returned.

 Each cache in Momento is isolated from other caches, and there's no limit on the number of caches you can create in your account.
 This means you can have dedicated caches for each environment for your application or even each deployed branch in your CI/CD system.

-### Data plane -- performant cache interactions
+### Data plane: performant cache interactions

 The Momento control plane is nice, but the data plane is where the action is.
 The data plane API refers to operations that actually interact with the contents of your cache.
 It's designed to be blazing fast -- most data plane operations take less than 1-2 milliseconds from the client's perspective.